dplassgit/smallest/README.md

 ### Naming

-Variables that start with 'a' are arrays of ints.
+Variables that start with `a` are arrays of ints.

 ### Declaration